dbt-labs/docs.getdbt.com/website/snippets/core-versions-table.md

 | [**v1.1**](/guides/migration/versions/upgrading-to-v1.1) ⚠️ | Apr 28, 2022    | End of Life* ⚠️ | Apr 28, 2023            |
 | [**v1.0**](/guides/migration/versions/upgrading-to-v1.0) ⚠️ | Dec 3, 2021     | End of Life* ⚠️ | Dec 3, 2022 ⚠️           |
 |  **v0.X** ⛔️                                                | (Various dates) | Deprecated ⛔️ | Deprecated ⛔️            |
-_*All EOL dbt Core v1.0 and higher are available in dbt Cloud until further notice._
+_*All versions of dbt Core since v1.0 are available in dbt Cloud until further notice.
+Versions that are EOL do not receive any fixes.
+For the best support, we recommend upgrading to a version released within the past 12 months._
 ### Planned future releases

 _Future release dates are tentative and subject to change._